by Matt Slick

 Barney wasn't sure what to do.
 He still suspected an axe with his name on it.
 But, because he didn't know what else to say he asked, "Why are you rubbing your forehead."

 Mr. Bunkett shifted again.
 "I have one horrendous headache.
 Yesterday it was unbearable.
-At least today I can sit up and talk without wanting to kill myself.
+At least today I can sit up.

 "Mrs. Bunkett is still bedridden, not only with a severe headache, but also with multiple bruises and pulled muscles suffered in sustained polka dancing.
 Seems she can't quite dance the way she used to."